fraeli78/GIS4Labrador/content/post/CARTO/summary/index.md

   preview_only = false
 +++

-**Blog** makes it easy to create a beautiful map for free using QGIS.
+**Carto** makes it easy to create a beautiful map for free using QGIS.
 Customize anything on your map with widgets, themes, and language packs.